rajankit911/Obsidian/Kafka/Offset Management.md

 4. **Fetching Offsets:**
    - When a consumer restarts or is assigned a partition, it fetches the last committed offset from the `__consumer_offsets` topic to resume consuming from the correct position.

-### Benefits of Kafka's Offset Management
+# Benefits of Offset Management

-1. **Fault Tolerance:**
+- **Fault Tolerance:**
-   - Since offsets are stored in Kafka itself, they are replicated and persisted, providing fault tolerance.
+	Since offsets are stored in Kafka itself, they are replicated and persisted, providing fault tolerance.

-2. **Scalability:**
+- **Scalability:**
-   - The `__consumer_offsets` topic is partitioned, allowing it to scale with the number of consumer groups and partitions.
+	The `__consumer_offsets` topic is partitioned, allowing it to scale with the number of consumer groups and partitions.

-3. **Flexibility:**
+- **Flexibility:**
-   - Consumers can choose between automatic and manual offset management, providing flexibility in handling offsets according to application requirements.
+	Consumers can choose between automatic and manual offset management, providing flexibility in handling offsets according to application requirements.

-By managing offsets in this way, Kafka ensures that consumers can reliably track their progress in reading messages, even in the face of consumer failures or restarts.